NexiusTailer/Ultimate-Creator/README.md

 ## Features:
 * **Editing from the game**
-  To do this, you need just connect the filterscript
+  To do this, you just need to connect the filterscript
 * **Mapping for several players**
   Ability to mapping for several persons in the same time
 * **New editor from scratch**